Zobam7/Zobam7/README.md

 - 👋 Hi there, I'm Zobam!
 - I'm Zobam Okoli.
-I'm a Front-End Software Engineer by passion and an expat by choice living in Lagos, Nigeria.
+I'm a Front-End Software Engineer by passion and an expert by choice living in Lagos, Nigeria.
 - 🌱 I’m currently learning ...
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me